MikielAgutu/minimal-web-server/Readme.md

 Open `http://localhost:5000/Products` in the browser.

 Stop your server, and edit `GetAll` so it returns more data.
+For instance, amend it to serve `"SQL Source Control"` and `"SQL Compare"`.

 Open `http://localhost:5000/Products` to see the result.